marcozanotti/website/content/projects.md

 configurable model parameters, and multiple options for evaluation and explanation allow users to tailor the process to their specific needs.

-You can access the stable version at [Forecast App](https://marcozanotti.shinyapps.io/ForecastApp/).
+You can access the latest version at [Forecast App](https://marcozanotti.shinyapps.io/ForecastApp/).

 Follow the [user guide](https://marcozanotti.github.io/tsforecasting-dashboard/manual/forecastapp-manual.html) to leverage the full potential of the Forecast App to obtain accurate